CISO Roundtable 2024:

 Task: I led the migration process, ensuring all data was transferred securely and the systems were up and running by the deadline.

 Action: First, I broke down the migration into key phases—backups, testing, and deployment.
-I delegated tasks based on each team member’s strengths and set up daily checkpoints to monitor progress.
+I delegated tasks based on team members’ strengths and set up daily checkpoints to monitor progress.

 Result: We completed the migration a full day ahead of schedule with no data loss and minimal downtime.